1986 Texas Rangers season

-The Texas Rangers 1986 season involved the Rangers finishing 2nd in the American League West with a record of 87 wins and 75 losses.
+The 1986 Texas Rangers season was the 26th of the Texas Rangers franchise overall, their 15th in Arlington as the Rangers, and the 15th season at Arlington Stadium.
+The Rangers finished second in the American League West with a record of 87 wins and 75 losses.

 Michael Stone was President of the Rangers and promoted Tom Grieve to General Manager.